GaryniL/BingSpeechRecognition/README.md

 * Python 3
 * Speech API token of Microsoft Project Oxford

+### Tokens
+Save your API and tokens in `tokens_sample.py` and rename it to `tokens.py`

 ### Text to Speech Conversion
 In this part, we use Speech API of Microsoft Project Oxford to synthesize the voice from text inputs.
 You can [subscribe a free plan](https://www.projectoxford.ai/Subscription/Index?productId=/products/54f0354049c3f70a50e79b7e) of Speech APIs, which includes 5000 free API calls per month.

 Usage:
 `python synthesizer.py "Never gonna give you up, never gonna let you down."`